ouspg/PrivacyAndSocialEngineering/4.Open-source_intelligence/README.md

 ---

-## **Task 4:** Blockchain
+## **Task 4:** Blockchain (bonus)

-We will take a brief look at online tools available for inspecting the bitcoin blockchain
+We will take a brief look at online tools available for inspecting the Bitcoin blockchain.

-Just as a quick recap: **Blockchain** is a ledger containing information of all transactions made with the cryptocurrency.
+Just as a quick recap: **Blockchain** is a distributed ledger containing information as blocks, which are securely linked together with cryptographic hashes.
+A well-known example of blockchain and ledger is all the transactions made with some cryptocurrencies.

 Incoming transactions are added as **blocks** into the blockchain when a valid **hash** is found for a certain block.
-These hashes are brute forces aka **mined** mainly using the prosessing power of Graphics Processing Units (GPU).
+These hashes are brute forced aka **mined** mainly using the processing power of Graphics Processing Units (GPU).

-Early Bitcoin developer Laszlo Hanyecz was alledgedly one of the first to invent GPU mining.
-However, what he is remembered for is the first documented purchase of goods using bitcoin, where he traded **10,000** bitcoin for **2 Pizzas**.
+Early Bitcoin developer Laszlo Hanyecz was allegedly one of the first to invent GPU mining.
+However, what he is remembered for is the first documented purchase of goods using Bitcoin, where he traded **10,000** Bitcoin for **2 Pizzas**.

-You can find conflicting information from the internet about the pizza parlor where the pizzas were bought from.
-Aside from that, by inspecting the blockchain we can find exact information about the transaction.
+You can find conflicting information on the internet about the pizza parlour where the pizzas were bought from.
+Aside from that, by inspecting the blockchain we can find the exact information about the transaction.

-Use the [Blockchain explorer](https://www.blockchain.com/explorer) to inspect the block **57043** and provide the following information.
+> Use the [Blockchain explorer](https://www.blockchain.com/explorer) to inspect block **57043** and provide the following information.

 Transaction
 - Date and Time of the transaction